 The Bachelor of Laws provides the opportunity for optional work-integrated learning through its variety of Clinic courses.

 A law degree from Griffith University is your passport to the world and is recognised as a qualifying degree for admission into the legal profession in many countries around the world.

-You will be prepared for a rewarding career as a solicitor or barrister after gaining professional recognition.
-Opportunities also exist within the business and government realms in such disciplines as academia, administration, banking, finance, industrial relations, management and marketing.
+You will be prepared for a career as a solicitor or barrister, after gaining professional recognition.
+You will find opportunities in business and government in areas such as academia, administration, banking, finance, industrial relations, management and marketing.

 To be eligible for admission as a solicitor, a person must complete an approved law degree (undertaken approved practical legal training via a practical legal training course of Supervised Traineeship at a Law firm) and be able to satisfy the Legal Practitioners Admissions Board and the Supreme Court of their fitness to practise.

 Griffith University's law degree is accepted for entry into the legal profession in Canada's common law provinces, when accompanied by a Certificate of Qualification from the National Committee on Accreditation (NCA) of the Federation of Law Societies of Canada.
 You must ensure you complete the five Canadian Law courses to help you prepare for the NCA exams while gaining credit towards your law degree.

 Students from Sabah or Sarawak who have a Griffith law degree and wish to return to Sabah or Sarawak to practise law may do so providing they gain admission to practice in an Australian jurisdiction first and then fulfil additional requirements upon their return to Sabah or Sarawak.

 These fees are only applicable to domestic students who are not Commonwealth supported including: